-Three experiments are proposed to employ the above detection techniques: MEMPHYS (de Bellefon et al., 2006) for water Cherenkov, LENA (Marrodán Undagoitia et al., 2006; Oberauer et al., 2005) for liquid scintillator and GLACIER (Ereditato and Rubbia, 2005, 2006a,b; Rubbia, 2004a,b) for Liquid Argon.
-In this paper we report on the study of the physics potential of the experiments and identify features of complementarity amongst the three techniques.
+Three experiments are proposed to employ the above detection techniques: MEMPHYS (de Bellefon et al., 2006) for water Čerenkov, LENA (Marrodán Undagoitia et al., 2006; Oberauer et al., 2005) for liquid scintillator and GLACIER (Ereditato and Rubbia, 2005, 2006a,b; Rubbia, 2004a,b) for Liquid Argon.
+In this paper we report on the study of the physics potential of the experiments and identify features of complementary amongst the three techniques.

 Needless to say, the availability of future neutrino beams from particle accelerators would provide an additional bonus to the above experiments.
-Measuring oscillations with artificial neutrinos (of well known kinematical features) with a sufficiently long baseline would allow to accurately determine the oscillation parameters (in particular the mixing angle $\theta{13}$ and the possible CP violating phase in the mixing matrix).
-The envisaged detectors may then be used for observing neutrinos from the future Beta Beams and Super Beams in the optimal energy range for each experiment.
-A common example is a low-energy Beta Beam from CERN to MEMPHYS at Frejus, 130 km away (Campagne et al., 2007).
-High energy beams have been suggested (Rubbia et al., 2006), favoring longer baselines of up to O(2,000 km).
+Measuring oscillations with artificial neutrinos (of well known kinematical features) with a sufficiently long baseline would allow to accurately determine the oscillation parameters (in particular the mixing angle θ{13} , as the possible CP violating phase in the mixing matrix) with improved accuracy.
+The envisioned detectors may then be used for observing neutrinos from the future Beta Beams and Super Beams in the optimal energy range for each experiment.
+A common example is a low-energy Beta Beam from CERN to MEMPHYS at Frejus, 130 km away (Campagne et al., 2006).
+However, high energy beams have been suggested (Rubbia et al., 2006), favoring longer baselines of up to O(2,000 km).
 The ultimate Neutrino Factory facility will require a magnetized detector to fully exploit the simultaneous availability of neutrinos and antineutrinos.
-This subject is however beyond the scope of the present study.
+This subject is however beyond the scopes of this present study.

-Finally, there is a possibility of (and the hope for) unexpected discoveries.
+Lat but not least, there is the possibility (and the hope) of unexpected discoveries.
 The history of physics has shown that several experiments have made their glory with discoveries in research fields that were outside the original goals of the experiments.
-Just to quote an example, we can mention the Kamiokande detector, mainly designed to search for proton decay and actually contributing to the observation of atmospheric neutrino oscillations, to the clarification of the solar neutrino puzzle and to the first observation of supernova neutrinos (Fukuda et al., 1998; Hirata et al., 1987, 1988a,b, 1989).
+Just to quote an example, we can mention the Kamiokande detector, mainly designed to search for proton decay and actually contributing to the observation of atmospheric neutrino oscillations, to the clarification of the solar neutrino puzzle and to the first observation of Supernova neutrinos (Fukuda et al., 1998; Hirata et al., 1987, 1988a,b, 1989).
 All the three proposed experiments, thanks to their outstanding boost in mass and performance, will certainly provide a significant potential for surprises and unexpected discoveries.